bhargysh/my-prezzos/circe.md

 ## Cardinality in 10 seconds ⏱

-- In our exercise we are taking a JSON object and constructing it into a Person
+- In our exercise we are going to take a JSON object and construct it into a Person
 - Can anyone see why this may not work for every JSON?

 - There is no guarantee that we can convert every JSON string or object to a Person
-- That is why we are using an `Either` in `decodePerson()`
+- That is why we are returning an `Either` in `decodePerson()`

 ---